Shreeshrii/tesstrain-Sanskrit-IAST/README.md

 ## Training

 - MODEL_NAME `DevaLayer-201017` was trained by replacing top layer of START_MODEL=Devanagari (Oct 2020).
-- MODEL_NAME `PuranaFinetune-210224` was trained by finetuning START_MODEL=DevaLayer-201017 (Feb 2021) using a [few scanned images of Puranic Encyclopeadia](https://github.com/Shreeshrii/tesstrain-Sanskrit-IAST/issues/1) mainly to fix letter `e` was being recognized as `c`.
-Also added a wordlist to the Model having both English and IAST.
+- MODEL_NAME `PuranaFinetune-210224` was trained by finetuning START_MODEL=DevaLayer-201017 (Feb 2021) using a [few scanned images of Puranic Encyclopeadia](https://github.com/Shreeshrii/tesstrain-Sanskrit-IAST/issues/1) mainly to fix letter `e` being recognized as `c`.
+Also added a laarge wordlist to the Model having both English and IAST words making the model file larger in size.

 Two types of models are available.